 After having a record year in both profits and orders in 2010, conditions have continued to be reasonably strong and consistent.
 Management continues its efforts to foster additional growth in revenues and profitability.
-Orders for the quarter ended June 30, 2011 were \$25.6 million compared to \$27.7 million in the same quarter of last year.
-Backlog at June 30, 2011 was \$35.7 million, reflecting a 3% decrease from the backlog at the same time last year and a 6% decrease from \$37.9 million at December 31, 2010.
-Bookings have slowed from record levels achieved in 2010 primarily as a result of the timing of order placement and not from a loss of customers.
+The Company achieved a new record in orders of \$34.4 million for the quarter ended September 30, 2011, which is an increase of 79% over orders for the same period of 2010, which were \$19.2 million.
+Backlog at September 30, 2011 was a record \$41.5 million, reflecting a 16% increase from the backlog at the same time last year, a 16% increase from the end of the quarter ended June 30, 2011, and a 10% increase from \$37.9 million at December 31, 2010.

 In 2010, the Company acquired Agile Systems Inc., now known as Allied Motion Canada ("AM Canada").
 AM Canada designs and develops advanced motion control technology including integrated power electronics, digital controls and network communications for motor control and power conversion.
-AM Canada, based in Waterloo, Ontario, Canada, part of the Allied Motion Controls TU, has established customers in a wide range of industries.
+AM Canada, based in Waterloo, Ontario, Canada, part of the Allied Motion Controls TC, has established customers in a wide range of industries.

-At the end of 2010, the Company acquired the shares of Östergrens-Elmotor AB ("Ostergrens"). Östergrens has expertise in designing drive electronics, software and mechanical processes.
+At the end of 2010, the Company acquired the shares of Östergrens. Östergrens has expertise in designing drive electronics, software and mechanical processes.
 The products are manufactured at Östergrens' facilities in Sweden and China. Östergrens' current products integrate its electronics expertise with other motion control products such as motors and gears. Östergrens' products are sold to OEM customers throughout Europe and are used in a wide variety of industrial, commercial and medical applications, including emerging "Green Technology" alternative energy and electric vehicle applications, leading-edge medical instrumentation and test equipment applications and other industrial and commercial applications in which Östergrens' products improve the efficiency/performance of the OEM's products.
 In addition, Östergrens' China facility further facilitates low cost region sourcing capabilities and provides the Company with a base to expand operations in the Asian market.